GauravKesarwani/GauravKesarwani/README.md

 - 👋 Hi, I’m @GauravKesarwani
 - 👀 I’m interested in frontend engineering
-- 🌱 I’m currently learning everything related to frontend
+- 🌱 I’m proficient in modern web technologies, and frameworks and passionate about building scalable, performant applications.

 <!---
 GauravKesarwani/GauravKesarwani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.